torch-core/tolk-auth/README.md

 - Initially, only the owner can set this; later, roles can be assigned for others.
 - Emits a `PublicCapabilityUpdated` event with the opcode and enabled status.

+## 🔧 Role and Permission Management

-## 🔧 Assigning or Removing Role Permissions for Opcodes
+### Assigning Role Permissions to Opcodes

-Send a `SetRoleCapability` message to assign or remove role permissions for a specific opcode.
+Send a `SetRoleCapability` message to assign or remove role permissions for opcodes:

 ```solidity
 struct (0xc6012bd0) SetRoleCapability {